Hiking with your dog is a wonderful way to explore the great outdoors and reap the benefits of being outside and physically active.

-Getting Prepared to Hike with Your Dog
+Where to Hike with Your Dog

-Should Your Dog Go Hiking?
+Should Your Puppy Go Hiking?

 First, consider whether or not your dog is right for trail hiking.
 You don't want to take a puppy or adolescent dog on too strenuous of a hike until they've finished growing.
 Too much strain on a young dog’s growing bones can lead to pain and future issues with regular development.
 (Most of the "growth plates" in puppy bones close by about one year of age, but every dog and every bone can be different.
 Talk to your vet before starting any serious hiking or running program with your dog.)

 Older dogs can suffer from arthritis or painful joints that would make longer hikes more damaging than beneficial, but it's important to still keep them exercised and moving to keep them healthy.
 Older dogs have lower stamina and strength than a dog in the prime of their life.

 Build Up Your Dog's Stamina

 I don’t know about you, but I wouldn’t be able to go run a marathon today if you asked me to.
 And if I did go run a marathon without preparing, I’d definitely regret it tomorrow.
 I’d need to build up my endurance first (and learn to actually enjoy running).

-They also need to build up some toughness on their paw pads to prevent ripped or sore pads from a hike over different types of terrain.
+Your dog also needs to build up some toughness on their paw pads to prevent ripped or sore pads from a hike over different types of terrain.
 Dogs can also burn their paw pads on hot surfaces, so it's important to make sure they're protected.
-Check out our article How to Properly Care for Your Dog's Paw Pads for more in-depth information and tips.
-If your dog has sensitive paw pads, or you want to make sure their paws are protected on hikes, grab some paw protection wax, like Musher's Secret, or invest in some dog booties!
+Check out our article How to Properly Care for Your Dog's Paw Pads for more in-depth information, tips, and our favorite dog boots.

 You don't want to just throw boots on your dog without some preparation, as many dogs can't figure out how to walk normally with them on without some practice.
-In this video you'll see how to easily introduce your dog to wearing their boots:
+In this video, you'll see how to easily introduce your dog to wearing their boots:

 It can be very useful to have your dog help carry their hiking supplies by having them wear a dog backpack.
-Not all dogs should wear a backpack though — check with your veterinarian to make sure your dog can physically handle and has the right body type for the extra weight of a pack.
+Not all dogs should wear a backpack, though — check with your veterinarian to make sure your dog can physically handle and has the right body type for the extra weight of a pack.

 Vaccinations and Parasite Preventatives